weberrichard/first_blood/README.md

 # first_blood
-1D and 0D combined hemodynamic simulator for arterial blood system utilizing method of characteristics
+1D and 0D combined hemodynamic simulator for arterial blood system utilizing method of characteristics.
+The main purpose of the project is research and education at the Budapest University of Technology and Economics, Faculty of Mechanical Engineering, Department of Hydrodyanmic Systems.

 ### Current projects
 - *carotis* analysing only the carotis stenosis with only 4 branches and nonlinear resistance